 Metrics for acquisition

 Your website serves the purpose of attracting an audience.
 Acquisition metrics track how effective your website is in doing just that.
 All businesses constantly invest in various marketing efforts to attract people to their websites.
 An online presence is simply the most convenient way to get your message across.
 Naturally, your website is the point of the first contact for your audience.
 First impressions matter.
 Especially in a saturated, global, and digital market.
 Also, it is important to differentiate the generic traffic volume from meaningful traffic numbers.
-Acquisition metrics help us dive deeper into who is visiting, why, and where from.
+Acquisition metrics help us dive deeper into who is visiting, why, and where.
 It puts traffic numbers in a better perspective.
 You want to know how different sources contribute to the overall website acquisition.
 There are plenty of online tools just for that.
 Try Google Analytics for great overall insight.
 Break down your traffic by sources and campaigns.

 Customer engagement is a critical metric.
 It deeply affects your SEO rankings.
 To understand it, we must mention the opposite.
 The opposite of engagement is the bounce rate.
 People that bounce off of your site are the ones that were not intrigued.
 Needless to say, SEO algorithms pick up on this.
 We can measure engagement across multiple analytics dimensions.
 The easiest one is by traffic channel and source.
 This helps us identify the quality of traffic.
 Also, this metric shows us the types of visitors most likely to convert into paying customers.
 Firstly, your content needs to perform on the most basic level.
 This means it needs to provide value to the visitor.
 If your visitors can extract value from your content, they will have an incentive to keep coming.
 They will explore your website and your products and services.
-Make sure to experiment and optimize accordingly.
+So make sure to experiment and optimize accordingly.

 Revenue models and the sales process

 Typically, there are three basic types of websites.
 Ecommerce, ad-driven, and leads-driven websites dominate the market.
 We will focus on websites that need to generate leads and optimize e-commerce revenue.
 Ads are simple.
 These are bought and pretty much self-explanatory.
 All major analytics software tracks eCommerce revenue.
 From these metrics, you will be able to determine where most of your revenue comes from.
 This way, you can optimize profitable business practices.
-Equally as important, you will able to ditch or repair ones that are costing you.
+Equally as important, you will be able to ditch or repair ones that are costing you.
 Generating leads is a bit more involved.
 At least leads are easy to track.
 And if we can measure it, we can improve upon it.
 You will need to track your leads through each step.
 What makes them turn into a paying customer?
 Are there many processes or few?
 Are there any unnecessary steps that do not need to be there?